Nicky Lopez Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers give up the fourth-fewest home runs in baseball (12 total, 0.8 per game).
+- Rangers pitchers combine to give up 12 home runs (0.8 per game), the fourth-fewest in baseball.

-- deGrom makes the start for the Rangers, his fourth of the season.
-He is 1-0 with a 4.32 ERA and 27 strikeouts through 16 2/3 innings pitched.
+- The Rangers will send Eovaldi (1-2) to make his fourth start of the season.
+He is 1-2 with a 6.32 ERA and 19 strikeouts through 15 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Kansas City Royals, the right-hander tossed seven innings, giving up two earned runs while surrendering seven hits.
+- In his most recent appearance on Thursday against the Kansas City Royals, the right-hander tossed five innings, allowing six earned runs while surrendering 10 hits.

+- The 33-year-old has put up an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.